bobbylcraig/bobbylcraig.github.io/_posts/2025-01-12-on-waking-up-early.md

 layout: post
 title: "On Waking Up Early"
 date: 2025-01-12
+description: I did not become a morning person because I discovered discipline.
 published: false
-description: How becoming a morning person — Americano in hand, world still asleep — quietly reshaped the way I work, write, and think.
 ---

-It's 7:30 am on a Sunday right now.
-I'm sitting in a coffee shop with nearly no one around, living my best life with my Americano and banana nut bread.
-I'm most productive in writing when no one else is even remotely near and there's little online that can distract me—such is the plight of the age of social media.
+It's 7:30 AM on a Sunday right now.
+I'm sitting in a coffee shop with nearly no one around, Americano and banana nut bread situation fully locked in.
+I write best when nobody else is remotely near and there's nothing online pulling at my attention... which, in the age of everything-is-a-notification, basically means dawn or the apocalypse.

-I haven't always enjoyed waking up early.
-In fact, there are still days when you might find me tossing things at my alarm clock, begging for just a few more minutes of sleep.
-It's not always easy, and it certainly doesn't come naturally to everyone.
-But over the years, I've come to appreciate the quiet power of waking up early, especially when the world around me is still asleep.

-## A Shift

-For a long time, I was a night owl.
-I'd stay up late working or hanging out with friends, then struggle to get up in the morning.
-But as I got older, something shifted.
-I began to notice how much more productive I felt when I was up early, especially when the world around me was still asleep.
-Early mornings became a time when I could focus without distractions, and I started to enjoy the solitude that came with being awake when most others were still in bed.
+I did not become a morning person because I discovered discipline.
+I became a morning person because calendars are a distributed denial-of-service attack, and 6:30 AM is the only time nobody has figured out how to schedule over yet.

+I wasn't always like this.
+For a long time... most of college, most of my twenties...
+I was a committed night owl.
+Staying up until 2 AM, very confident that this was fine and sustainable and not at all a problem.
+There's a certain romance to the late-night work session: everyone's asleep, the world is quiet, and you feel like you're getting away with something.
+I wrote a lot of bad code between midnight and 3 AM that I was very proud of until morning.

-I have fond memories of waking up early at my grandparents' house.
-On the mornings I spent there, I would often wake up around 6:00 am, long before anyone else stirred.
+I have fond memories of waking up early at my grandparents' house, though, so maybe the seeds were always there.
+On mornings I spent there, I'd wake up around 6:00 AM, long before anyone else stirred.
 I'd make my way to the kitchen, the smell of freshly brewed coffee filling the air.
-I didn't know it at the time, but those early mornings helped shape my love for coffee and the peace I'd come to associate with waking up early.

-## Scheduling Early
+I didn't drink it then.
+But I think that's where the association started... quiet house, early light, the day not yet claimed by anyone.

-In college, I discovered that I had an advantage when I scheduled the earliest classes available.
-Most people avoided 8 am classes like the plague, but I found that they gave me a head start on the day.
-Not only did I get my classes out of the way early, but I also had more options when it came to course selection.
-Plus, after my early classes, I'd head to the dining hall, grab a coffee, and sit down with friends.
-They were just waking up, so I'd have the chance to chat and work in peace, soaking in the quiet energy of the morning.
+In college, I figured out a minor exploit: schedule the earliest classes available.
+Most people avoided 8 AM sections like the plague, which meant better selection and smaller rooms.
+I'd get my classes out of the way, head to the dining hall, grab a coffee, and sit down while my friends were still waking up.
+Quiet table, no competition for the good seats, and a head start on whatever needed doing.
 It became a routine that set the tone for the rest of the day.

-## Work Arbitrage

-Now, I live in California for an East Coast-based company.
-This setup has turned into what I like to call a fun little "time-zone arbitrage."
-Since my company operates on East Coast hours, I wake up early to sync with their time zone.
-That means I'm up around 7:00 am, hitting the ground running before the West Coast even really starts its day.

-The bonus?
-I get to finish my workday earlier too.
-It's a game-changer.
-While most people here are still waking up, I've already checked off a bunch of important tasks and am free to enjoy the rest of my day.
-I have more time to unwind, get outside, or dive into a hobby.
-It's an opportunity to make the most of those early hours, and I've found that it really sets a positive tone for the rest of the day.

-## Science Behind Early Mornings

-There's something about those early hours that just feels different—for me, at least.
+I didn't have a name for it then.
+I just knew I liked mornings better than I expected to.

+Now I live in California and work for an East Coast company.
+The time zone math means I start around 7:00 AM Pacific, which sounds brutal, but it has one useful property: nobody is around yet.
+The West Coast is still asleep.
+Slack is quiet.
+Nobody is asking me to join a sync to discuss the sync.
+I get two or three hours where it's just me and whatever I actually need to think about.
+By the time the Bay Area comes online, I've already done the hard thinking and I'm ready for the part of the day that's mostly meetings and Slack threads and context-switching.
+And... the real bonus...
+I get to finish my workday earlier, too.
+While most people here are still heads-down at 5:00 PM, I've been done for an hour.
+More time outside, more time for whatever else.
+It's a good trade.

+The difference I didn't appreciate when I was a night owl: late-night quiet is what's left after everything winds down.
+Early-morning quiet is what you get before everything spins up.
+The second kind doesn't get interrupted by a 4 PM "quick question" that turns into a 45-minute architecture review.
+Late at night, I'd get deep into something and then a roommate would come home, or I'd check my phone, or I'd suddenly realize it was 2:30 AM and tomorrow was going to be a disaster.
+Morning focus doesn't have that failure mode.
+The world intrudes eventually, but on a schedule, and by then you've already done the thing.

 I wake up with fewer tabs open in my brain.
-The house is quiet, the feeds are quiet, and the "what should I react to first?" problem hasn't started yet.
-I don't have a tidy study to wave around here; I just notice that the first hour or two tends to be when I do my clearest thinking and my least embarrassing writing.
+The feeds are quiet, the "what should I react to first?" problem hasn't started yet.
+I don't have a study to cite here... the Stanford walking study was convenient, this one I'm just going on feel... but the first hour or two tends to be when I do my clearest thinking and my least embarrassing writing.

-When I wake up early, I feel mentally sharp and ready to tackle important tasks.
-And let's not forget the peace and solitude that comes with it.
-Without the noise of the world rushing around, I can think more clearly and focus more deeply.

-## The Case for Waking Up Early

-It's hard not to notice how much the world around us has changed.
-In a society that's constantly connected and moving at a fast pace, the idea of waking up early has become somewhat countercultural.
-Many people often sleep in until 10 am.
-While that works for some, I find that I feel more productive and peaceful when I wake up early.
-Early mornings give me the space I need to think, reflect, and get a head start on the day.

-It's not just about getting ahead, though—at least not for me.
-Waking up early can offer a sense of calm.
-There's something about those quiet hours that feels almost sacred.
-It's a time for personal reflection, for setting the tone of the day before the world rushes in.

-## Waking Up Early as a Cultural Shift

-As I look around, though, I can't help but think about how waking up early fits into a larger cultural context.
-The pressure to be productive and efficient has never been greater.
-Social media, online articles, and gurus preaching productivity hacks fill our feeds, making us feel as though we should always be maximizing every second of our day.
-There's a certain rush to it all, but waking up early can offer a counterbalance to that constant push.
-It's an opportunity to slow down before the world catches up.

-That said, people also aren't interchangeable.
-Teenagers, in particular, often get run through early start times that don't line up well with how they sleep—and organizations like the [American Academy of Pediatrics](https://www.aap.org/) have argued for later school start times with health and performance in mind.
-I'm not here to litigate school policy; I just think it's a useful reminder that "wake up earlier" isn't a universal moral imperative.

-## Finding Your Own Rhythm

-So, what does all of this mean?
-For me, waking up early has become a way of reclaiming my day.
-It's a time when I can be productive without the distractions of the world, a chance to work on projects and ideas that are important to me.
-But I also recognize that waking up early isn't for everyone.
-It's about finding your own rhythm and figuring out what works best for you.
-Whether you're an early riser or a night owl, the key is to find a routine that allows you to thrive.

-In the end, waking up early is more than just a productivity hack.
-It's about finding peace in the quiet hours before the world wakes up.
-It's a time to reflect, think, and start the day on your own terms.
-It's a habit that has shaped my life in ways I didn't expect, and I'm grateful for the early mornings that allow me to be my best self.
-So, if you're an early riser or just trying to make the most of your mornings, I encourage you to embrace the quiet power of waking up early.
-It might just be the best decision you make all day.
+I'm not going to tell you to wake up early.
+Sleep schedules are personal and teenagers in particular get a raw deal from early school start times... the [American Academy of Pediatrics](https://www.aap.org/) has been saying this for years, and they're right.
+"Wake up earlier" is not a universal moral imperative.
+But if you happen to work across time zones, the dead zone before your collaborators come online is just sitting there.
+You don't have to be disciplined.
+You just have to be in the wrong time zone.